OCA/odoo-community.org/website/Contribution/CONTRIBUTING.rst

 * Are there some use cases?
 * Is there any setup in code?
 Should not!
 * Are there demo data?
+* Are the commit messages short, clear and clean?

 Further reading: